VERITAS-Observatory/V2DL3/README.md

 ### Converting Eventdisplay data products to DL3

-Run `python pyV2DL3/script/v2dl3_for_Eventdisplay.py --help` to see all options.
+Run `v2dl3-eventdisplay --help` to see all options.

 Convert an anasum output file to DL3.
 The following input is required: